MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### ExternalProtocolDialogShowAlwaysOpenCheckbox
   #### Show an "Always open" checkbox in external protocol dialog

   #### Supported versions:
   - On Windows and macOS since 79 or later

   #### Description
   This policy controls whether the "Always allow this site to open links of this type" checkbox is shown on external protocol launch confirmation prompts.
+This policy only applies to https:// links.

 If you enable this policy, when an external protocol confirmation prompt is shown, the user can select "Always allow" to skip all future confirmation prompts for the protocol on this site.